Optimal installation of renewable electricity sources: the case of Italy: Introduction

 \section{Introduction}

 The paper \cite{KV} describes the irreversible installation problem of photovoltaic panels for an infinitely-lived profit maximizing power-producing company, willing to maximize the profits from selling electricity in the market.
 The power price model used in that paper assumes that the company is a large market player, so its installation has a negative impact on power price.
 More in detail, the power price is assumed to follow an additive mean-reverting process (so that power price could possibly be negative, as it happens in reality), where the long-term mean decreases as the cumulative installation increases.
 The resulting optimal strategy is to install the minimal capacity so that the power price is always lower than a given nonlinear function of the capacity, which is characterized by solving an ordinary differential equation deriving from a free-boundary problem.
 The aim of this paper is to validate empirically that model, extending it also to wind power plants' installation, by using time series of the main Italian zonal prices and power production, and to assess how much the renewable installation strategy in Italy deviated from the optimal one obtained by \cite{KV} in the period 2012--2018.
-In doing so, we also extend the theoretical results of \cite{KV} to the (easier) case when the amount of installed renewable capacity has no impact on power prices, and to the case when several power producers are present in the market and their cumulative presence has a price impact.
+In doing so, we also extend the theoretical results of \cite{KV} to the (easier) case when the amount of installed renewable capacity has no impact on power prices, and to the case when several power producers are present in the market: in doing so, we investigate and compare Pareto optima and Nash equilibria in this situation.

 It is common in literature to model electricity prices via a mean-reverting behaviour, and to include (jump) terms representing the seasonal fluctuations and daily spikes, cf. \cite{Borovkova,CarFig,German,Weron} among others.
 Here, in analogy with \cite{KV}, we do not represent the spikes and seasonal fluctuations with the following argument: the installation time of solar panels or wind turbines usually takes several days or weeks, which makes the power producers indifferent of daily or weekly spikes.
 Also, the high lifespan of renewable power plants and the underlying infinite time horizon setting allow us to neglect the seasonal patterns.
 We therefore assume that the electricity's fundamental price has solely a mean-reverting behavior, and evolves according to an Ornstein-Uhlenbeck (O-U) process\footnote{We allow for negative prices by modelling the electricity price via an Ornstein-Uhlenbeck process.
 Indeed, negative electricity prices can be observed in some markets, for example in Germany, cf. \cite{NYTimes}.}.
 We are also neglecting the stochastic and seasonal effects of renewable power production.
 In fact, photovoltaic production has obvious seasonal patterns (solar panels do not produce power during the night and produce less in winter than in summer), and both solar and wind power plants are subject to the randomness affecting weather conditions.
 However, since here we are interested to a long-term optimal behaviour, we interpret the average electricity produced in a generic unit of time as proportional to the installed power.
 All of this can be mathematically justified if we interpret our fundamental price to be, for example, a weekly average price as e.g. in \cite{BPPB,FonVarZor,GPP}, who used this representation exactly to get rid of daily and weekly seasonalities.